Ebonsignori/income-tax-calculator/README.md

 All tax data used for calculations is located in [src/data](./src/data).

-## TODO
+## TODO before launch

 - Tax tables
-- About page

-- Playwright tests

-- Optimize Lighthouse Accessibility, SEO, and performance
+- Accessibility fields (form elements do not have associated labels)

+- CSP for XSS attacks?

 - Analytics

 - Ad in middle of screen

-- Issues link or email on Help page

-- Memoize Results
+- PWA

 - State standard deduction at 0 shows helper text bug

 - Make income display with commas?

+## Later TODO

+- Playwright tests

+- Memoize Results.tsx